SonmezCankurt/SolidPrinciples/InterfaceSegregationPrinciple/README.md

 By adhering to the Interface Segregation Principle, as demonstrated in the good design example, interfaces are segregated based on specific roles and functionalities, leading to more cohesive and maintainable code.

+However, remember that each principle may have its disadvantage when taken to extremes.
+Creating too many small interfaces can increase class and application complexity, potentially making maintenance harder.